About me

 That lead me to pursue a career in the social care sector, where I have over 20 years experience with varied client groups including people with severe disabilities and their families, people with HIV and hepatitis C, people from LGBTQ+ backgrounds and people who use substances.

-Since starting my counselling training 10 years ago I realised that this is the career I have been looking for and this where my heart is.
+Since starting my counselling training 10 years ago I have realised that this is the career I have been looking for and this where my heart is.
 I now have well over 1500 hours of counselling experience and my passion for what I do is constantly growing.
-I have counselled people who have been through trauma and abuse, people who are identify as neurodivergent and I currently work as a counsellor with students.
+I have counselled people who have been through trauma and abuse, people who are identify as neurodivergent and I have years of experience as a counsellor with students in education.

 I am a registered member of COSCA, Scotland’s professional body for counselling and psychotherapy.
 As a member of COSCA I demonstrate that I am a committed and qualified counselling professional.
 I practice competently and ethically in accordance with COSCA guidelines, which include having monthly supervision and keeping my skills fresh through engaging in continuous professional development.